ofiwg/libfabric/man/fi_endpoint.3.md

 ## total_buffered_recv

+This field is supported for backwards compatibility purposes.
-Defines the total available space allocated by the provider to buffer messages that are received for which there is no matching receive operation.
-That is, this defines the minimal amount of receive side buffering available.
-If receive side buffering is disabled (total_buffered_recv = 0) and a message is received by an endpoint, then the behavior is dependent on whether resource management has been enabled (FI_RM_ENABLED has be set or not).
+It is a hint to the provider of the total available space that may be needed to buffer messages that are received for which there is no matching receive operation.
+The provider may adjust or ignore this value.
+The allocation of internal network buffering among received message is provider specific.
+For instance, a provider may limit the size of messages which can be buffered or the amount of buffering allocated to a single message.

+If receive side buffering is disabled (total_buffered_recv = 0)
+and a message is received by an endpoint, then the behavior is dependent on whether resource management has been enabled (FI_RM_ENABLED has be set or not).
 See the Resource Management section of fi_domain.3 for further clarification.
+It is recommended that applications enable resource management if they anticipate receiving unexpected messages, rather than modifying this value.

 ## size